We are working on various initiatives including digitising our entire sales operation: Vinod Aggarwal, MD and CEO, VECV

-The Gurgaon-headquartered VE Commercial Vehicles’ Vinod Aggarwal, managing director and CEO speaks to Kiran Bajad on the response to the new Pro 5000 series of 16- to 40-tonners, making headway in the fast-growing 37T segment, entering new export markets and the first-mover advantage it has from manufacturing Euro 6 engines at its Pithampur powertrain plant for Volvo Group.
+The Gurgaon-headquartered VE Commercial Vehicles’ Vinod Aggarwal, managing director and CEO speaks on the response to the new Pro 5000 series of 16- to 40-tonners, making headway in the fast-growing 37T segment, entering new export markets and the first-mover advantage it has from manufacturing Euro 6 engines at its Pithampur powertrain plant for Volvo Group.

 First off, how do you view the current scenario in the Indian commercial vehicle industry and what is your near-term outlook for the sector?